Jiaaa1014/switchTab-React/README.md

 ### Notes
 #### props
-if child get the prop from parent it uses `<Child />`
+if child get the prop from parent it uses `<Child props=value/>`

-We can write on child file getDefaultProps(), but it seems to not be working for me. and [here discussion](https://github.com/facebook/react-native/issues/1772) has many ways to try on.
+We can write on child file getDefaultProps(), but it seems to not be working for me. here is [reference](https://github.com/facebook/react-native/issues/1772) that has many ways to try on.

+it works
 ```js
 Navbar.defaultProps = {
   brand: 'ReactStrap'
 }
 ```

+it works,too
 ```js
   static get defaultProps() {
     return {